-These headphones have a good battery life of 17 hours when Bluetooth and ANC are enabled but last much longer if you use just the ANC or just Bluetooth.
-Unfortunately, they take quite a bit of time to charge and do not automatically turn off when inactive.
-This means if you forget to switch them off, the battery will continue to drain as long as they are paired to a device which is a little disappointing.
+The Marshall MID ANC have a good battery performance.
+These headphones have a continuous battery life of 17 hours when Bluetooth and ANC are enabled but last much longer if you use just the ANC or just Bluetooth.
+However, please note that battery performance can vary with real-life usage, and your experience may vary.
+Also, unfortunately, they take quite a bit of time to charge and don't automatically turn off when inactive.
+This means if you forget to switch them off, the battery will continue to drain as long as they're paired to a device, which is a little disappointing.

 These headphones don't have a dedicated app for added customization options.

 They connect wirelessly via Bluetooth.
 Unfortunately, they can't pair simultaneously with multiple devices and don't have NFC support.
 On the upside, they're fairly easy to pair, thanks to their great control scheme.

 The Marshall MID ANC have a bit too much latency with PCs for gaming and watching movies, but they perform better with the aptX codec enabled.
 They also have high latency with iOS devices, but on the plus side, you should be able to stream video on an Android phone without noticing a delay.
 Also, some devices seem to compensate differently for latency, so your experience may vary.